 Getting off the grid

 As it so happens, this is not a national issue, but rather a global one.
-Leaders throughout the world are attempting to mobilise people in the fight against climate change, and the biggest obstacle they face is the complacency of those who question the urgency of such an endeavour.
+Leaders throughout the world are attempting to mobilise people in the fight against climate change, and the biggest obstacle they face is the complacency of those who question the urgency of such an endeavor.
 Well, here in South Africa, the topic of sustainable energy is not some far-off distant concept, but rather one that impacts our lives on a daily basis.
 As such, we have a powerful incentive to work toward energy independence.

 So just how easy is it to take your home ‘off the grid’?
 It depends on a number of factors, such as: